 Channahon & Morris Locations

 Mike has 20 years of experience counseling adolescents, teens, adults, and couples in a ministry setting.
-He is a Licensed Professional Counselor (LPC) with an MA from Olivet Nazarene University and a BA in Cross-Cultural Ministry from Lincoln Christian University.
+He is a Licensed Clinical Professional Counselor (LCPC) with an MA from Olivet Nazarene University and a BA in Cross-Cultural Ministry from Lincoln Christian University.
 It has been his privilege to help people get unstuck, resolve conflict, achieve peace, and find hope and healing every day—there is no other way he would rather invest my life.

 Mike’s areas of expertise include marriage and premarital counseling, working with teens, faith-based counseling, depression, low self-esteem, anxiety, fear, grief, anger, loneliness, feelings of failure, men’s issues, job loss/change, and lack of meaningful relationships.
 He continues to help people go from wishing things were different to working to make things different.